 October 1, 2023: Phase 2 – Scope extended to butter and powder exports from specified origins

-- Origin Matching Mass Balance rules will extend to cover cocoa butter and powder exports from certain origins, in addition to cocoa beans, nibs, and liquor.
+- Origin Matching Mass Balance rules have extended to cover cocoa butter and powder exports from certain origins, in addition to cocoa beans, nibs, and liquor.

-- The rules for phase 2 are as follows and will be included in the Rainforest Alliance Sustainable Agriculture Standard and associated Annex Chapter 2 in Q1 2023:
+- The rules for phase 2 are as follows and are included in the Rainforest Alliance Sustainable Agriculture Standard and associated Annex Chapter 2:

 - Applies to cocoa liquor, butter, and powder products exported from Côte d’Ivoire, Ghana, Ecuador with contract signature date of October 1, 2023 or later.